Latent Conditions: Dealing with a Latent Condition at Site

 Conclusion

 Latent Conditions are a constant source of contractual tension in the construction industry, but confusion often arises from poor documentation, unrealistic assumptions, or inadequate contract administration.
 Distinguishing between Site Conditions and truly unforeseen, subsurface Latent Conditions is critical for correct risk allocation and dispute resolution.
-Careful contract drafting, realistic pricing, and procedural discipline are essential tools for both Principals and Contractors in avoiding unnecessary litigation and maintaining project momentum.

 A large pile of debris in front a building.
 Latent Conditions